 Unlike display and video campaigns, there is no “built-in” way to review the placements your ads ran on directly within the Performance Max campaign.
 Instead, you’ll need to run a Performance Max Placements report.
 Google does offer instructions for that right here.

 Thus far, our client campaigns run almost 100% in Google Owned Properties.
 Unfortunately, Google doesn’t provide detailed breakdowns on those.
 As for the 3rd party display network, you get a basic impressions report, which really isn’t that useful.
-Furthermore, there is currently no way to block placements anyway.
-While you can add placements to an exclusions list, you cannot apply that list to Performance Max campaigns.
-Hopefully, Google will provide a solution for this in the future.
+But you can add any that seem out of context to your exclusions list in P-Max or at the account level.

 Summary

 Performance Max campaigns are a great option when you have a medium-sized budget and want to expand on your already effective search campaigns.
+The are also the defacto replacement for Smart Shopping.
 Follow the best practices in this article and you should see incremental conversions and a nice boost to brand awareness for your business.